avsm/dopam/README.md

   new images with those changes.
 Try not to overly use this though, as containers are meant to be stateless.
 - `dopam reset` will remove containers so that they can be rebuilt.
+- Your `~/.gitconfig` and `~/.ssh` will be mapped into the container.
+  If you are running [docker-ssh-agent-forward](https://github.com/avsm/docker-ssh-agent-forward) then the agent socket will also be forwarded inside the container so you can pull/push repos that need authentication.

 ### Man page